 - Learning our times tables.

 - Improving our handwriting.

 HOME READING: This will be central to your child’s learning this year.
-The expectation in Years 3 and 4 is that children read for 10-15 minutes at least 5 times per week – the class with the most children reading 5 times a week wins the Extreme Reading trophy in Friday assembly!
-Reading scheme books are changed every Monday.
+The expectation in Years 3 and 4 is that children read for 10-15 minutes at least 5 times per week – the class with the most children reading 5 times a week wins the Extreme Reading award!
+Reading scheme books will be handed out every Monday and need to be returned every Friday.
 Please record the book and page number in your child’s reading record (you are welcome to include books from home and 'free choice' books).
-There are house points and prizes for the children who try the hardest each week!

 TIMES TABLES: Instant recall of all times tables up to x12 is a crucial foundation of mathematics.
-This year, the government introduced a statutory Multiplication Tables Check for Year 4s around the country (currenlty suspended due to the Corona virus).
+This year, the government is introducing a statutory Multiplication Tables Check for Year 4s around the country.
 We strongly advise regular practice at home for Years 3 and 4 - this could include chanting, copying them out, being tested by an adult, or using online resources - e.g. TT Rockstars, Hit the Button, Mathletics, Maths Frame, or Topmarks.
 Squeebles is also a very popular and effective app used by parents for maths (and spellings!).

 SPELLINGS: These are given every Friday and tested the following Friday.
-Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App from this page (log-in details are in the back of their reading record).
+Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App (scroll down to the bottom of this page).
+Log-in details are in the back of their reading record.